 We’ve seen two schools of thought on how to incorporate emerging technologies like RFID and NFC tags into the tech-enabled badge.

-One option is to sandwich the RFID or NFC tag between two layers of conference badge substrate.
+One option is to sandwich the RFID or NFC tag between two layers of name badge substrate.
 It hides the tag and creates the most minimal effect on your design.

 Another option is to use a tag in which the electronics are visible and incorporate it into your badge design.
 This reinforces the fact that your badges are integrating with a live-event tech system and that there’s something special happening for the benefit of your attendees.

 Either way, we’re doing some great stuff in the world of event management software and technology – so be sure to check that out too!